 The huge rise in the digital communication attests to this popularity.
-People go to Zoom meetings, online chatrooms, and web games to talk and play with one another.
+People go to Zoom meetings (see how to buy Zoom shares from the UK here), online chatrooms, and web games to talk and play with one another.
 This trend might have faded somewhat this year if not for the covid variant Delta and Omicron.
 Now, another covid wave lurks.
 Travelling is being curtailed again.
 People seek refuge in the online world.

 First to notice the popularity of online interaction are games and social companies like Roblox (RBLX) and Facebook (now Meta, FB).
 The CEO of Roblox is certainly pivoting into virtual reality, saying “we’re shepherds of the Metaverse.”

 Metaverse has links to a large number of dynamic and fast-changing industries, such as crypto tokens and blockchain (compare cryptocurrency exchanges here).
 This sector is also part of the so-called Web 3.0 (a brief summary of Web3 is found here).
 Because the metaverse is still a growing industry, developers are scrambling to create the social setting, payment systems, and links back to the real world.
 Companies are experimenting with different systems.

 To latch all these things together is hard work.
 But once the platform has acquired enough users, it may lead to a ‘winner takes all’.
 Think of Google in the search business.
 That’s why big companies are vying to establish themselves in the metaverse.
 Early movers appear to have an advantage in the cyberspace.